 By the time I reached the suspected ruins of

-Globe Mine the the road had climbed up from the creek and taken a decidedly more dry and stately look.
+Globe Mine the Challenge exploration the road had climbed up from the creek and taken a decidedly more dry and stately look.
 A clearing opened up, probably more for recent logging than hundred-plus-year-old mining.
 I started to look around, anxious to find some remains.
 They showed up on the left side of the road.
 Old foundations covered in years of grass and moss poked out, barest hints of a long-past era.

 Not much of an expert of the copper activity, especially this far south of Houghton, I didn't poke around too much.
 The foundations didn't seem to line up with anything significant, no obvious mounds or caps for a shaft, and nothing else showed up in the grassy open area.
 A short distance down the road I found the poor rock piles heavily depleted, probably scooped up and moved around to shore up this and other logging roads.
 I had noticed the occasional odd rock poking up along the dirt road, dark rocks lined with quartz veins common to copper mining.